kylbutlr/flex-slideshow/README.md

 # Flex Slideshow
-Photo/image slideshow using flex.
-(Vanilla JS only)
+Javascript (Vanilla) photo/image slideshow using flex.

 Created as a landing page but could also be used in a window.